 Fig.1 The functional role of CD24 in oncoimmunology.1,2

-Currently, a variety of exosome surface engineering strategies have been developed and can be used for the design of CD24-expressed exosomes.
+Currently, we have developed two exosome surface engineering strategies for the design of CD24-expressing exosomes:

 Creative Biolabs is the world's leading technical service provider in the field of exosomes and has always been committed to continuously launching new technologies around customer needs.
 We have established a stable and mature exosome engineering transformation platform, which can construct innovative CD24-expressed exosomes for customers through endogenous modification or exogenous modification and verify its anti-phagocytosis ability in vivo and in vitro.
 In addition, we can also provide customers with a full range of engineered exosome solutions through leading exosome isolation and identification tools and innovative high-throughput multi-omics solutions.
 If you are interested in CD24-expressed exosomes, please contact us to put forward your specific needs so that our team can develop an experimental plan for you more quickly.